 * Important note for Wharton MBA students, School of Design students, and early-arriving Law students: please place your order by July 10 to help ensure your computer reaches you prior to your arrival in Philadelphia.

 Q: What if I see a similar computer for less?

 - Your order must be placed between June 1 and July 31.

 - The address must be within the 48 continental United States.

 - UPS cannot deliver to post office boxes, APO boxes, etc., as a signature is required for the delivery of your items.

 The University's Penn Computer Connection anticipates beginning to ship most computer orders in the mid-June time frame, pending manufacturer availability.
 You will receive an email from UPS when your order is shipped to you.
 Please allow up to 5 business days from the time of shipment for your order to reach you.

 - When ordering, you will have the option to choose whether you would prefer to have orders for printers and monitors shipped to you at home or held at Penn for pick-up at the time of your arrival on campus.
 Printers and monitors may be subject to additional shipping fees.
 If you choose to have your printer or monitor held for pickup at the store, please place a separate order that only includes items to be picked up on campus.

 A: You may find there are significant differences between seemingly similar systems upon closer inspection.

 For example, computers that may seem identical can have significant differences that matter in the short and the long run.
 Frequently, even leading manufacturers have many variations in their own products lines that are difficult to tell apart.
 Included warranties are often one year or less with little or no telephone support available.
-Notebooks may also be loaded with Windows 7 Starter or Home Basic, making them incompatible with essential on-campus resources.
+Notebooks may also be loaded with Windows 10 "Home", making them incompatible with essential on-campus resources.